Course Progression Policy

 • standards of academic performance of the course as determined by Academic Board; and

-• professional standards of practice as determined by relevant regulatory professional bodies.
+• professional standards of practice as determined by relevant professional accrediting bodies.

 GLOSSARY